All Episodes

 He's just not.

-But I think instinctively he is anti-liberal.
+But I think instinctively, he is anti-liberal.

 Instinctively, he knows government is a huge obstacle for business and growth and prosperity.

-prosperity instinctively he knows that government's failing and I I think he's gonna take the approach of a of a businessman towards government I can't promise anything because I can't promise any politicians going to do anything.
+I can't promise anything because I can't promise any politician is going to do anything.

 I never expected Republicans to break their pledge on executive amnesty.